ivogeorg/my_rb1_robot/qa.md

 6. Reverting to tag `task2`, the robot doesn't move.
 It's static in its initial position.
 After restoring to `main-HEAD`, the motion is now a translation along the `x` axis, and the caster is not "wobbling".
 I did remove the `preserveFixedJoint` tags.
 It's becoming rather complicated.
 Next thing is to hunt down the change from `task2` on.
 7. The culprits may be the friction coefficients `mu` and `mu2`.
 I had added them when I added the differential drive and the `preserveFixedJoint`, zeros for casters and ones for wheels.
 I just commented them out (note that diff drive, scanner, and `preserveFixedJoint` are also commented out) and the motion stopped.
 This is nice, but I don't understand it.
 Yet, anyway.

+## Answers 2024-04-19, 20:29

+It is that "negligible" inertia that causes all the issues! `mu1` and `mu2` are set to 1.0 as default when unspecified.
+So the joints have a default friction, but don't set it to `0`.
+Caster wheels would ideally be `0.0`, but realistically it's like `0.1` to `0.25`.
+Drive wheels have higher friction of `1.0` or more.
+The unwanted motion is only caused by _improper mass and inertia along with unrealistic friction values_.